creditimpact/finance-platform/docs/outcomes/README.md

 1. Disable outcome ingestion by setting `ENABLE_OUTCOME_INGESTION` to `false`.
 2. Alternatively, set `OUTCOME_INGESTION_CANARY_PERCENT` to `0` to bypass planner updates.
 3. Re-enable by restoring the flag or increasing the canary percentage when ready.

+## Performance

+Benchmarking with `scripts/benchmark_ingestion.py` shows the pipeline processes roughly 100 synthetic reports per second on a typical developer machine, translating to an average latency of ~10 ms per report.
+Results will vary based on hardware and the complexity of the input report.